DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge/spring-week-5-mentor-materials.md

   - Efficient (does it make the point clearly and easily without distraction?)
   - Source (who wrote this or designed it?
 Are they someone who can be trusted?)

-The mentor and ECT might agree a checklist of ‘quality resources/examples’ that can be used throughout the rest of this topic.
+The mentor and ECT might agree a checklist of 'quality resources/examples' that can be used throughout the rest of this topic.

 Ask the ECT to share the examples that they have collated on [Handout 4.5](/assets/materials/edt-Block-4-mentor-handout-4.5.pdf) since the last mentor topic.
 Go through each example or ask the ECT to pick out a few ones that they think are particularly strong.